ISISComputingGroup/ibex_developers_manual/Building-and-installing-genie_python.md

 ### Building

+Note: these are essentially the same steps as used by the Jenkins build server.

 Clone the source from https://github.com/ISISComputingGroup/genie_python.git

 The process for building the product is automated; it just requires the build_python.bat file in the package_builder folder to be run.